patryk-makarewicz/simple-editor/readme.md

 # Simple editor

-Welcome in my simple editor.
+Welcome in my simple editor to save and load localstorage.

 ## How to use it?